Future-oriented therapy: History

-The term future-oriented therapy was first used in an article by psychologist Walter O'Connell in 1964, and then the term was used as the title of an article by psychiatrist Stanley Lesse in 1971.
+The term future-oriented therapy was first used in an article by psychologist Walter O'Connell in 1964, after which the term was used as the title of an article by psychiatrist Stanley Lesse in 1971.
 Psychiatrist Frederick T. Melges also used the term in his writings in the 1970s and 1980s.
 In the 2000s, psychiatrist Bernard Beitman, inspired in part by Melges, wrote about future-oriented formulation and about how emphasis on the future is a common factor among different approaches to psychotherapy and is a basis for integrating psychotherapies.
 Future-directed therapy, an intervention with a similar emphasis on the future (developed independently of the previous future-oriented therapies), was first tested by psychologist Jennice Vilhauer and colleagues in 2011, and in 2014 was the subject of a self-help book that aimed to help readers "overcome negative emotions, identify what you want in life, transform limiting beliefs, take action, live ready for success".